VaclavElias/stride-website-next/posts/2022-07-16-release-stride-4-1.md

 ### Integrated C# Editor
 The transition to .NET6 unfortunately broke the help tooltips and the code completion of the integrated C# code editor.
 But we decided to accept it for now, as everyone is using a proper C# editor anyways, such as Visual Studio, Rider or Visual Studio Code.

 The reason for the error is that [RoslynPad](https://github.com/roslynpad/roslynpad), the underlaying library, also needs an update or fix.
-We'll adress this in one of the upcoming minor version releases.
+We'll address this in one of the upcoming minor version releases.

 {% img 'Integrated Editor Issue' 'https://i.imgur.com/Gn2i6Js.png' %}